How is CBITS implemented?

 Is CBITS evidence-based?

 Yes.
 Extensive research since 2000 has shown that students who participate in the program have significantly fewer symptoms of post-traumatic stress, depression, and psychosocial dysfunction.
+The program is described in detail on the National Child Traumatic Network website.

 Where has CBITS been implemented?